-To achieve true financial freedom, we invest focus on the long-term, minimize fees and taxes, and diversify intelligently.
+To achieve true financial freedom, we invest in the long-term, minimize fees and taxes, and diversify intelligently.
 However, money does not equal true wealth.
 While we work hard to achieve financial success, don’t forget to keep growing and contributing to being truly fulfilled.

-- When a person with experience meets a person with money, the person with experience ends up with the money; and the person with money ends up with an experience.
+When a person with experience meets a person with money, the person with experience ends up with the money; and the person with money ends up with experience.

 The stock market is a device for transferring money from the impatient to the patient. —Warren Buffett